What to Know Before Buying an RV – Checklist

 24 – Environmental Badge

-Mandatory in some states within the U.S. If you’re reading this within the world organization, older campers available often have only a red or yellow sticker and can’t be moved freely.
-The RV should have then a legitimate green badge.
+Mandatory in some states within the U.S. If you’re reading this within the World Organization, older campers available often have only a red or yellow sticker and can’t be moved freely.
+The RV should have a legitimate green badge.

 • Be careful of cracks or other damage, as they will harm your feet,